mickey9801/BlinkControl/README.md

 This module can work with digital pins, analog pins, or 74HC595 shift register via johnnyb's [Shifty](https://github.com/johnnyb/Shifty).

 Each instance of the module control one pin.
-Module provide some predefined blink pattern.
+Module provide some predefined blink patterns.
 You may also control blink pattern by providing a pattern array.

 ## Dependencies
 [Shifty by Johnnyb](https://github.com/johnnyb/Shifty)